-Studies have found that those who follow an intermittent fasting program feel less hungry overall than those who simply cut calories.
+First, Studies have found that those who follow an intermittent fasting program feel less hungry overall than those who simply cut calories.
 One study found that those who practiced the 5/2 plan ate 30 percent fewer calories in a 7 day period.

 This program also frees up valuable time and cash.
 Imagine the time (and money) saved by not eating for certain periods.
 This means less time spent shopping, preparing, cooking, and cleaning.
 That time can be spent elsewhere.

 Intermittent fasting will help you lose more belly fat.
 Lower insulin levels and higher levels of HGH, all work to break down stubborn belly fat and reduce cortisol levels.
 Cortisol is a stress hormone that causes us to put on fat right at the waistline.
 Less cortisol means less belly fat, which is why intermittent fasting programs are so popular among models, professional athletes, and body builders.

 Intermittent fasting has also been shown to increase the metabolic rate by as much as 14%, which means you burn more calories without doing a thing.

 If you are one of the millions of people worldwide at a higher risk for developing diabetes, you can dramatically lower that risk by practicing intermittent fasting.
 In human studies, blood sugar levels during the fasting period were reduced by as much as 6%, while dropping insulin levels as much as 31%.
 Lower blood sugar and lower insulin levels equal a lower risk of developing diabetes.